michaelchadwick/michaelchadwick.info/blog/_posts/2021/2021-11-19-sometimes-self-hosting-services-satisfies-sufficiently.md

 ### DASHBOARD

 [Homer](https://github.com/bastienwirtz/homer) is a great little [Vue.js-powered](https://vuejs.org) project that quickly allows you to create a SPA dashboard for your server.
-You can see mine [here](https://neb.host), and it displays some links to stuff I work on or maintain.
+You can check out [my custom homepage](https://neb.host), replete with links to stuff I work on or maintain.

 ### READ-IT-LATER